dai-ichiro/d2l_styletransfer/README.md

-# d2l_styletransfer

-This script is for MXNet2.0.
+# d2l_styletransfer for MXNet2.0.

-This is based on Dive into Deep Learning.
+This script is based on Dive into Deep Learning.